avelynhc/fragments/README.md

 `npm test`
 `npm run test:watch`

-You can run a single test file by passing its name `npm test fileName.js`
+You can run a single test file by passing its name:
+`npm test fileName.js`
 `npm run test:watch fileName.js`

+Run coverage script which collects coverage information: which files and lines of code were run:
+`npm run coverage`